 Whole Wheat Sourdough

 Adding whole wheat flour gives the bread a nutty, hearty flavor.
 It’s a bit trickier because whole wheat absorbs more water, so getting hydration right is key.
-Thankfully, our Homemade Sourdough Bread maker’s feeding tracker helped us nail the timing and moisture balance.
+Thankfully, our bread maker for sourdough helped us nail the timing and moisture balance.

 Pro tip: Mix whole wheat with white flour to keep the crumb soft but flavorful.